 Consequences of Rule

 The DHS final rule, which is vastly more restrictive than current policy, could result in significantly higher USCIS denial rates of adjustment of status applications subject to public charge determinations.
 Moreover, the multi-factor test will leave substantial discretion to adjudicators and could produce inconsistent and unpredictable decision-making.
 Additionally, the rule will prove burdensome for the public and DHS alike.
-It requires that adjustment applicants subject to public charge determinations prepare and submit lengthy Forms I-944, Declaration of Self-Sufficiency, with their adjustment filings.
-USCIS’s review of hundreds of thousands of these new forms each year will further slow the agency’s already severely delayed case processing.

 The rule will also compound the chilling effect felt throughout immigrant communities following publication of DHS’s proposed public charge rule in 2018.
 A recent Urban Institute Study found that about 14% of adults in immigrants families disclosed that that they or a family member opted not to participate in a non-cash public benefit program in 2018 due to concern over jeopardizing their green card eligibility.
 The final rule will likely deter even greater numbers of individuals from obtaining vital medical assistance and meeting other basic needs, even when receipt of the benefits in questions is not penalized under the rule.